Lieberman Plan: Revocation of citizenship through transfer of territory

 A number of legal experts questioned by The Jerusalem Post in 2006 argued that stripping Israeli Arabs of citizenship as part of a population and territorial swap with the Palestinian Authority would "run counter to Israeli and international law".
 They stated that Israel could decide that the "Triangle", which is populated mostly by Israeli Arabs, is no longer part of Israel but that she could not revoke the citizenship of the people living there.
 However, others questioned in the same report, including parliamentary and constitutional law teacher, Suzie Navot, argued that the legality of the plan was unclear, and would likely need a ruling from the High Court of Justice to determine its legality.
 Yisrael Beiteinu's legal adviser Yoav Many believes the plan is legal and "would be accepted not just in Israel but also within the international community".

-Timothy Waters writes that the plan, contrary to many arguments, is not an example of ethnic cleansing nor apartheid since it does not move any Arab from their land.
-He writes that states have the right to transfer (or withdraw from) territory, even against the wishes of the population, or to revoke the citizenship of inhabitants.
-The Lieberman Plan advocates the affected Arab Israelis to become citizens of Palestine, not stateless, and hence doesn't violate 1961 Convention on the Reduction of Statelessness.
-Waters also argues that while a state cannot strip an entire ethnic group of their citizenship, it may practice some forms of ethnic discrimination "because ethnicity plays an accepted role in constructing citizenship".
-He points to the expulsion of black Senegalese from Mauritania, the stripping of northern Muslims of their citizenship by Côte d'Ivoire and the denationalization of Germans from Czechoslovakia (whose legality, he says, was later upheld in courts).
-Waters also argues that while the transfer of Israeli Arabs to a Palestinian state would harm their interests (e.g. reduction in standard of life) it doesn't violate any of their human rights.
+Timothy Waters wrote that the plan, contrary to many arguments, was not an example of ethnic cleansing nor apartheid since it would not move any Arab from their land.
+He wrote that states have the right to transfer (or withdraw from) territory, even against the wishes of the population, or to revoke the citizenship of inhabitants.
+The Lieberman Plan advocated for the affected Arab Israelis to become citizens of Palestine, not be rendered stateless, and hence doesn't violate the 1961 Convention on the Reduction of Statelessness.
+Waters also argued that while a state cannot strip an entire ethnic group of their citizenship, it may practice some forms of ethnic discrimination "because ethnicity plays an accepted role in constructing citizenship".
+He pointed to the expulsion of black Senegalese from Mauritania, the stripping of northern Muslims of their citizenship by Côte d'Ivoire and the denationalization of Germans from Czechoslovakia (whose legality, he says, was later upheld in courts).
+Waters also argued that, while the transfer of Israeli Arabs to a Palestinian state would harm their interests (e.g. reduction in standard of life), it doesn't violate any of their human rights.

-While there are international precedents for the idea of populated land exchange, and international law seems to be favorable, there is no such precedent under Israeli law.
-Scholars tend to agree that the plan is, at best, questionable under Israeli law.
-Currently, there is no Israeli law which would deal with this issue.
+While there were international precedents for the idea of populated land exchange, and international law seemed to be favorable, there was no such precedent under Israeli law.
+Scholars tended to agree that the plan was, at best, questionable under Israeli law.
+There was no Israeli law which would deal with this issue.
 In order for it to be implemented, the Knesset would have to enact legislation, and the High Court of Justice would rule on its legality.
-It is unlikely that either International or Israeli law would allow revocation of citizenship without a bilateral agreement with the Palestinian Authority.
+It was unlikely that either International or Israeli law would allow revocation of citizenship without a bilateral agreement with the Palestinian Authority.